 Our partnership with The Access Project charity brings a proven, strategic and evidenced-based approach to widening access and participation in Higher Education, developed in several other English regions, but new to the North West.
-The programme supports young people from disadvantaged backgrounds and involves three schools in Cumbria and Blackburn with Darwen: Workington Academy, The Whitehaven Academy and Darwen Vale High School.
+The programme supports young people from under-resourced backgrounds and involves four schools in Cumbria and Blackburn with Darwen: Workington Academy, The Whitehaven Academy, Darwen Vale High School and D6.
 Queen’s is building this partnership because we want to tangibly improve access, both for the benefit of bright individuals, wherever they live, and for the public good, continuing with the ethos of our founders.

 How does it work?